mdn/content/files/en-us/web/api/rtcicecandidatestats/priority/index.md

 type }\quad +\quad { 2 }^{ 8 }\times { p }_{ local }\quad +\quad (256\quad
 -\quad componentID)</annotation></semantics></math>

-This is equivalent to mapping the priorities of teh candidate type, the local IP, and the component ID into various bit ranges within the 32-bit `priority` value.
+This is equivalent to mapping the priorities of the candidate type, the local IP, and the component ID into various bit ranges within the 32-bit `priority` value.